imyxh/lowcolor-syntax-dark/README.md

 ![first screenshot](images/fox.png "That public class docstring is pretty awful.")

 You will want to use a font supporting multiple weights and true italics.
-I recommend Pragmata Pro, but any font meeting those requirements will work.
+I recommend Iosevka, but any font meeting those requirements will work.

 To modify the main colors (purple and red), just change `@syntax-color-value` and `@syntax-color-function` in the `syntax-variables.less` file.
 There are also lines in there with alternate colors that you should uncomment if you're protanomalic or tritanomalic.